 At first, Lida believes that she and her family are safe from the Nazis since they aren't Jewish.
 However, the Ukrainian girl can't escape the horrors of World War II.
 Lida is rounded up with other youth and sent to a brutal labor camp where she and other children will be forced to make German bombs until they drop.
 There, Lida comes up with a daring plan: sabotage the bombs.
 Her friends are eager to join her secret resistance, but if their deception is discovered, they'll surely be executed.
 Nevertheless, the chance to do their own, small part to end the war is too important to waste.
 Based on the real-life experience of countless Ukrainian and other Central and Eastern European children who were among the estimated 3 to 5 million Ostarbeiters (or "Eastern workers") used as slave labor in Nazi work camps, this historical fiction novel is not too graphic for younger readers, but still captures both the horrors of the camps and the courage of people like Lida who found ways to fight back against Nazi oppression.

 Renowned journalist Rania Abouzeid crafts a unique and personal look at the Syrian revolution-turned-civil war in this story of two pairs of sisters.
 Ruha and her younger sister Alaa are Sunni Muslims in rebel-held territory, facing constant attacks by the Syrian government.
-Hanin and Jawa are Alawite, living in the oppression of the Syrian regime.
+Hanin and Jawa are Alawite, living under the oppression of the Syrian regime controlled by the dictator Bashar al-Assad.
 They see things many young people could not imagine — from violent arrests to destroyed homes to the full horrors of war — and yet these four girls maintain the hope for a better life to come.
 This harrowing account of life in the Syrian conflict helps young readers understand the full complexities facing children there, building empathy and urging readers to imagine what potential could be lost in war.

 12-year-old Ji-li Jiang is at the top of her class and anticipating a bright future in 1966 Communist China... until the Cultural Revolution begins.
 Now, because her grandfather once owned property, Ji-li's family are classified as "Landlords" who are considered "Enemies of the People."
 People who were once her friends and neighbors turn on her and her family, forcing them to live in constant terror of arrest.
 When her father is arrested, Ji-li faces a terrible choice: criticize and denounce her father to prove her loyalty to the new regime, or stay silent and wonder what the future brings.
 This powerful autobiography explores one the most terrifying authoritarian regimes of the 20th century through the eyes of a girl trying to understand it all.
 For two more books about the Cultural Revolution, both for ages 12 and up, check out Girl Under A Red Moon and Snow Falling In Spring.